algoryn-nl/reachy-mini-desktop-app/README.md

 A modern desktop application for controlling and monitoring your Reachy Mini robot.
 Built with Tauri and React for a native, performant experience.

 This desktop application provides a unified interface to manage your Reachy Mini robot.
 It handles the robot daemon lifecycle, offers real-time 3D visualization of the robot's state, and includes an integrated app store to discover and install applications from Hugging Face Spaces.
 The app automatically detects USB-connected robots and provides direct access to audio controls, camera feeds, and robot choreographies.
-For development, a simulation mode is available that uses MuJoCo physics to test without physical hardware.

 ![Desktop Application Screenshot](src/assets/desktop-app-screenshot.png)